asdfjkl/pgn2dcg/README.md

 A game is build as

-    Game = [ GameLength [FenMarker or FenMarker | FenLen | Fen]
+    Game = [ GameLength [FenMarker or FenMarker | FenLen | Fen] Moves ]

+where

-                          [ Move or
+    Moves = [ Move or
               BeginOfVariation or
               EndOfVariation or
 	      [ StartofComment CommentLength Comment] or
 	      [ AnnotationsFollow AnnotationLength Annotations ] or
 	      NullMove
-				         ]
 	    ]

 **MagicBytesGame**